ATA Faculty 2025

 John Foster is widely celebrated as one of the world’s leading exponents of performance on historical trumpets and cornetto, and is the artistic director of the renowned ensemble Australian Baroque Brass (2003 – present).
 Having studied at the Royal College of Music (London) with Professor Michael Laird, John went on to become a member of the Sydney Symphony Orchestra (2001-2013).
 John has appeared as soloist at festivals and concert series worldwide and performed as soloist with many leading orchestras and ensembles, including: the Sydney Symphony Orchestra, Queensland Symphony Orchestra, Adelaide Symphony Orchestra, Christchurch Symphony Orchestra, Christchurch Camerata (Newcastle), (NZ), Norwich Baroque (United Kingdom) among others.
 In 2011 John also performed J.S.Bach's Brandenburg Concerto No.2 with Belgium's leading baroque orchestra 'Il Fundamento' and was a soloist for the launch of the Kammerorchester Basel (Switzerland) 2012 season.

 John is dedicated to education and has given master classes throughout the world, including at the Juilliard School of Music (New York), the Oberlin Conservatory of Music (USA), the Cleveland Institute of Music (USA), Sydney Conservatorium of Music, the Royal Northern College of Music (Manchester), the Hong Kong Academy of Performing Arts, Northwestern University (Chicago) Bern University of Applied Sciences (Switzerland), Conservatorio di Belo Horizante (Brazil) among numerous others.
-Mr Foster has also enjoyed performing with such orchestras and ensembles as the Academy of St Martin in the Fields (UK), Australian Chamber Orchestra, Concerto Grosso Heidelburg, Kammermusik Potsdam, Hannoverschen Hofkapelle, Berlin Baroque, St Thomas Boys' Choir of Leipzig, (Germany), Le Concert Lorrain (France), Collegium Musicum Grossmunster (Switzerland), Barokorkest Concerto Vivo (Holland), Australian Brandenburg Orchestra, West Australian Symphony Orchestra, Australian Opera and Ballet Orchestra, Symphonie Orchesta de Macau, New Zealand Symphony Orchestra, Auckland Philharmonia, Orchestra Romantique, Tasmanian Symphony Orchestra, Canberra Symphony Orchestra, Pichgut Opera, Southern Cross Symphony, and Bach Akademie Australia.
+Mr Foster has also enjoyed performing with such orchestras and ensembles as the Academy of St Martin in the Fields (UK), Australian Chamber Orchestra, Concerto Grosso Heidelburg, Kammermusik Potsdam, Hannoverschen Hofkapelle, Berlin Baroque, St Thomas Boys' Choir of Leipzig, (Germany), Le Concert Lorrain (France), Collegium Musicum Grossmunster (Switzerland), Barokorkest Concerto Vivo (Holland), Australian Brandenburg Orchestra, West Australian Symphony Orchestra, Australian Opera and Ballet Orchestra, Symphonie Orchesta de Macau, New Zealand Symphony Orchestra, Singapore Symphony Orchestra, Auckland Philharmonia, Tasmanian Symphony Orchestra, Canberra Symphony Orchestra, Pichgut Opera, Southern Cross Symphony, Sydney Lyric Orchestra, and Bach Akademie Australia.

-Yoram Levy (Australia) Guest Artist and Clinician
+Jon Dante (Singapore) Guest Trumpet Artist and Clinician